NachtRaveVL/Lepton-FLiR-Arduino/README.md

 // Uncomment this define to disable usage of the Scheduler library on SAM/SAMD architecures.
 //#define LEPFLIR_DISABLE_SCHEDULER       1   // https://github.com/arduino-libraries/Scheduler

-// Uncomment this define to disable 16-byte aligned memory allocations (may hinder performance).
+// Uncomment this define to disable 16 byte aligned memory allocations (may hinder performance).
 //#define LEPFLIR_DISABLE_ALIGNED_MALLOC  1

 // Uncomment this define if wanting to exclude extended i2c functions from compilation.